AP English Literature

 Students should anticipate reading 40-70 pages each week and writing one essay (or the equivalent) weekly.
 Students will also participate in interactive discussions of their readings throughout the week, composing responses to discussion questions and commenting on their classmates' responses, and they will generally write a short reply to a "Morning Message" each day.
 Finally, they will engage in targeted test preparation for the AP English Literature and Composition exam.
 I also want students to come to understand what college literature study might involve, so we'll study "real" literary criticism about the works that we read, entering this way into the broader literary conversation occurring all over the world.

 The writing assignments students will complete during this course vary.
 They will include informal journal entries, discussion question responses, formal analytic essays, poetry, and even parody.
 I will also emphasize peer review and the writing process, as students bring their essays through multiple drafts and hone their ability to write organized, creative analysis.
-During the fall semester, students will write original short stories inspired by stories they studied, and during the spring semester, they will write an entry into the Jane Austen Society of North America Essay Contest (read winning entries by two of my students here!) and compose an extended novel comparison paper drawing upon literary criticism and expressing their own analysis.
+During the fall semester, students will write original short stories inspired by stories they studied, and during the spring semester, they will write an entry into the Jane Austen Society of North America Essay Contest (read the 2015 winning entries by my students here and the 2017 winning entries by my studnets here-- during two separate years of the contest, we've swept first and second place nationally) and compose an extended novel comparison paper drawing upon literary criticism and expressing their own analysis.
 Of course, a major focus of our study involves writing exam-style essays, and I help students develop mature, complex, and non-formulaic (but organized) essay style.

 While our primary focus will be on the analysis of literature, this course is well suited to students who also love to write creatively.
 Throughout the year, I will draw connections to creative writing and help students come to understand the process of professional writers.
 Students will also have the option of sharing their creative writing for peer review under the Writer's Corner portion of the web site.